Issue 22, Spring 2005

 One such regulation that will affect us from May 2006 is the decision to ban smoking in all public areas of licensed premises and this includes our hotels.
 I know that there will be mixed feelings about this for, although in the recent past we have adopted a policy of having the majority of public rooms smoke-free, we have been able to set aside some areas for the benefit of smokers and this will not now be possible.
 We hope that these new restrictions will not be too onerous for guests who smoke.
 With regard to bedrooms, we understand that smoking will be allowed in designated rooms, but we will need to know at the time of booking whether guests wish to reserve a smoking or non-smoking bedroom.

 On the subject of reservations I am able to announce that we have finally achieved our ambition of offering the facility of booking online to our computer familiar customers.
-For those interested please access our web site shown at the head of this page.
+For those interested please access our bespoke website shown at the head of this page.

 But whether you book on-line, by telephone or by email we look forward to welcoming you back to Scotland during the coming season.